Why in 2021 you should be making your website fully accessible from just £49 per month

 The legal requirement.
 If you’re based in the United States (US) or European Union (EU), or even if you’re not but your website is targeting users in these regions, your website is legally required to be accessible.
 In the US, this requirement forms part of The Americans with Disabilities Act (ADA), whilst more recently the EU has introduced The European Accessibility Act (EAA).
 In the United Kingdom (UK), public sector websites must comply with the standards set within WCAG 2.1 Level AA.
 Commercial & SME websites’ accessibility rules are covered by the Equality Act 2010 that states website owners must make ‘reasonable adjustments’ to make their site accessible to people with disabilities.
 As yet there is no legal precedent as to what would qualify as ‘reasonable adjustments’ as it has not been tested in a court of law; we expect further guidance and changes to local law to follow in due course following the UK’s exit from the EU.

-And frankly, it’s the right thing to do.
-Let’s face it, it’s 2021 and everyone should be included.
+And from a corporate responsibility level it’s the right thing to do.
+It’s 2021 and everyone should be included.
 By making your website accessible for all, you’re giving equal opportunity to access crucial information and online resources that significantly helps our everyday lives.
-20% of the population live with some form of disability, and yet only 2% of the internet is accessible.
+20% of the population live with some form of disability, and yet only 2% of the internet is currently accessible to them.BOOK A FREE ONLINE CONSULTATION

 Brand exposure & awareness.
 Possibly one of the most valuable benefits to UK organisations getting ahead of their competitors and making their website accessible early is the opportunity to reach 20% more of the population.
 This in turn leads to more people talking about your brand and your inclusive ethos.

 Opportunity & increased revenue.
-With 20% of the population, or 1.3 billion people, living with a disability; they have an annual spending power of nearly £6 billion.
+With 20% of the population, or 1.3 billion people globally, living with a disability; there is a potential reach of nearly £6 billion annually.

 Why wasn’t my site built to be accessible?